USDA to Measure Small Grain Production

 National Agricultural Statistics Service

-LOUISVILLE, Ky. - During the first two weeks of September, growers of small grains around the country will receive survey forms from the U.S. Department of Agriculture’s National Agricultural Statistics Service.
-The agency is taking a comprehensive look into the 2016 production and supply of small grains, which includes winter wheat for Kentucky.
+LOUISVILLE (Aug.
+23, 2018) — During the first two weeks of September, growers of small grains around the country will receive survey forms from the U.S. Department of Agriculture’s National Agricultural Statistics Service (NASS).
+The agency is taking a comprehensive look into the 2018 production and supply of small grains.

-“We will contact 1,271 producers in Kentucky to accurately measure 2016 acreage, yield and production for wheat,” said David Knopf, director of the NASS Eastern Mountain Regional Office in Kentucky.
+“We will contact over a 1,000 producers in Kentucky to accurately measure 2018 acreage, yield and production for wheat,” said David Knopf, director of the NASS Eastern Mountain Regional Office in Kentucky.
 “The data collected from this survey will also help set acreage and production estimates at the county level.”

 County-level estimates are used by other USDA agencies to set standards for insurance and risk protection programs many farmers rely on to protect their operations.

-“Farm Service Agency (FSA) relies on the county-level estimates for Agricultural Risk Coverage (ARC), Price Loss Coverage (PLC), County Loan Rates, and its disaster program calculations,” Knopf said.
-“The Risk Management Agency (RMA) uses the data for administering the Area Risk Protection Insurance Plan, establishment of transitional yields, and determining when to make crop loss insurance payments.
-When drought and flooding impact crop production, or even in a year with good yields, these data are crucial to the agriculture industry.”
+“Farm Service Agency (FSA) relies on the county-level estimates for Agricultural Risk Coverage (ARC) and other program calculations,” Knopf said.
+“The Risk Management Agency (RMA) uses the data for administering the Area Risk Protection Insurance Plan and establishment of transitional yields.
+When severe weather, drought or flooding impact crop production, or even in a year with good yields, these data are crucial to the agriculture industry.”

 NASS safeguards the privacy of all respondents and publishes only aggregate data, ensuring that no individual operation or producer can be identified.